yutao3/LISTER/README.md

 **LISTER: A Pre-trained Open-Source Toolbox for Lunar Monocular Image to Surface Topography Estimation and Reconstruction**

 LISTER is a research-oriented open-source toolbox for reconstructing lunar surface topography from LROC NAC images.
-It integrates photogrammetric DTMs, LOLA data, and modern diffusion-based depth/normal estimation networks (Marigold E2E-FT and Stable Diffusion E2E-FT), providing an automated and modular framework for generating high-resolution digital terrain models (DTMs) and surface products.
+It takes either a photogrammetric DTM or the LOLA DTM as reference, and provide an automated and modular framework for generating high-resolution digital terrain models (DTMs) using integrated pre-trained Monocular Depth Estimation networks and an end-to-end reconstruction pipeline.

 ---